 Interested in my dance-related fiction?
-Check out Off Balance and the award-winning Outside the Limelight, Books 1 and 2 of the Ballet Theatre Chronicles, as well as my newest, A Dancer’s Guide to Africa.
+Check out the Ballet Theatre Chronicles ( Off Balance , Outside the Limelight, Ballet Orphans), as well as A Dancer’s Guide to Africa.
 Just click on their titles!

 You see professional ballet dancers wearing them onstage.
 And this, you already know: they are beautiful, glittery, ethereal, like moving pieces of art.
 But like all things ballet, the illusion created supersedes the reality.
 Things are not as they seem in the magical world of tutus.